 No music experience necessary!
 Enrollment is limited to 80 campers per session and registration is on a first-come, first-served basis.
 Session 2 is Teen Week specifically for Junior High and High School students.
 During all sessions campers are divided into 2 age groups, we reserve 40 spots for each age group to ensure an equal distribution.

 As we all know and have experienced, the cost of living has increased greatly in the Bay Area and beyond these past few years.
 In the last two years Bay Area Girls Rock Camp's office rent has increased by just under $500 and rental fees for our summer program have increased nearly $3,000.
 In order to offset these costs we will be raising tuition to $500 beginning in the summer of 2017.
 As always, financial aid is readily available.
 We have adjusted our financial aid guidelines to reflect the increased cost of living as well.
-Bay Area Girls Rock Camp is committed to keep our programs accessible to all income brackets.
-Thank you for you continued support!
+Bay Area Girls Rock Camp is committed to keeping our programs accessible to all income brackets.
+Thank you for your continued support!

 Tuition is $0-$500 sliding scale, with no one turned away for lack of funds.
 Full and partial financial aid is readily available.
 If you plan on applying for financial aid, please fill in the financial aid application in addition to the camper application so that we can determine your tuition amount.
 Otherwise, full tuition is $500.